 A short tenancy runs for up to 42 days.
 The tenant and owner/manager must sign a statement that the tenancy is to be a short tenancy, otherwise it will automatically be considered a long tenancy.
-There is no prescribed form for this statement, but it is highly recommended the agreement/statement be in writing and state the tenant details, rent payable and start and end dates.
+There is no prescribed form for this statement, and most owner/managers design their own.

 An owner/manager must not place undue pressure on a tenant to extend a short tenancy to avoid full coverage under the Act.
-A tenant who feels the owner/manager has placed undue pressure on them can apply to the Tribunal to set aside the short tenancy statement.
+A tenant who feels the owner/manager has placed undue pressure on them can apply to the Queensland Civil and Administrative Tribunal (QCAT) to set aside the short tenancy statement.

 Long-term tenancy agreements

-- contain all standard terms and any special terms (provided they comply with the Act)
+- all standard terms and any special terms (provided they comply with the Act)

-- give the owner’s/manager’s name, address and phone number
+- the owner’s/manager’s name, address and phone number

-- state the ending date for fixed term agreements, and
+- the ending date for fixed term agreements, and